-If you’re creating a membership website or educational resource, you might be wondering how you can charge a recurring monthly subscription fee for your online course.
+If you’re creating a membership website or educational resource, you might be wondering how to set up membership fees, particularly recurring monthly subscription fees, for your online course.

 Charging a recurring subscription fee for access to your online content isn’t the only way to price your product.
 However, it’s a popular option that has many benefits.

-In this article, we’ll not only be covering the technical details that will enable you to automatically charge a recurring fee for access to your online course, but also some practical advice to help your project be a success.
+In this article, we’ll show you how to automatically charge a recurring fee for access to your online course and give you some practical advice to help your project be a success.

 Charging a recurring subscription fee, whether it’s on a monthly basis or not, can be a very attractive proposition.
 If all goes according to plan, it could be your ticket to passive income.